NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ceremony of Aeon's Shield.md

 Your patron aeon graced you with powers of protection.
-You can cast [[Resist Energy|Resist Energy]] and [[3-Rules/Character Building/Spells/S/Share Life|Share Life]] each once per day as 2nd-rank divine innate spells.
+You can cast [[Spells/Resist Energy|Resist Energy]] and [[Spells/Share Life|Share Life]] each once per day as 2nd-rank divine innate spells.

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*Source: Pathfinder Lost Omens The Mwangi Expanse* *OGL*